DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 In this baseline the frame-level or whole-clip level features are used in a late-fusion fashion with the existing CRNN baseline classifier.
-In detail, see `desed_task/nnet/CRNN.py`: the whole-clip features are concatenated with CNN extracted features in the baseline
+See `desed_task/nnet/CRNN.py` for details.
+The whole-clip features are concatenated with CNN extracted features in the baseline
 CRNN classifier.

 Regarding he frame-level features, since they have different sequence length w.r.t.
 CNN features